phoevon/Batch-apps/README.md

 # apps
 My apps
-Force the key entering of the windows key, youmcan found on internet.
+Force the key entering of the windows key that you can found on internet.